julian-klode/sicherboot/README.md

 -----------
 * Kernels and initramfs images must be named `/boot/vmlinuz-<ver>` and `/boot/initrd.img-<ver>`
-* Only a single ESP is supported
+* Only a single ESP is supported.
-* Key generation is not done yet.

 Integrating with your package management